wes-brook/3D-Room-WebGL.20/README.md

 - **Camera Controls**: Uses mouse and keyboard input to move around the scene and adjust the camera view to explore the cubicle.
 - **Lighting**: Supports both directional and positional lighting for enhanced realism.
 - **Textures**: Textures are applied to various objects in the scene to create a more realistic environment.
-- **Interactive Elements**: Rotate and move the camera and toggle light sources.

 ## Getting Started